vilicvane/megnat/README.md

 ## Downloads

+Megnat is available on [Google Play](https://play.google.com/store/apps/details?id=com.megnat).

-You can find the latest version of the app on [GitHub Releases](https://github.com/vilicvane/megnat/releases/latest).
+You can also find the latest version of the app on [GitHub Releases](https://github.com/vilicvane/megnat/releases/latest).

 > Packages are built directly using GitHub Actions from source code with signed build provenance [attestations](https://github.com/vilicvane/megnat/attestations) that can be verified by yourself.